tobegit3hub/seagull/docs/2014-10-28-use-jquerygritter-for-notification.md

 [中文文档](2014-10-28-use-jquerygritter-for-notification-zh.md)

 JQuery.Gritter is A small growl-like notification plugin for jQuery.
-It's easy to use and leaves  users a imporessive experiences.
+It's easy to use and leaves  users a impressive experiences.
 Seagull has used it for notification and you can apply it for your websites, too.

 ## Official Tutorial